zyaxr7056/Nursery-Website/README.md

 ## 🚀 Getting Started

-Follow the steps below to set up the project locally on your system.
+Follow the steps below to set up the project locally on your system. also for the AUTH part you need to use .exp.env -> .env file and add the environment variables to it follow this YT Video for getting google credentials ``` https://www.youtube.com/watch?v=LyDdfO6o_G4  ```

 ### 1. Clone the Repository